rockmechanics-illinois/SMART-II/README.md

 # SMART-II
-Data for rock properties in IBDP and ML codes
+Data for rock properties in IBDP and ML codes.

 In order to run the notebooks, download the min_log csv data file.